mendix/docs/content/releasenotes/add-ons/ats-2.0.md

 ### Minor Fixes

 Many bug fixes and small changes have been maded, including everything from the 1.8 branch.
-For an overview of these changes, see [Release Notes 1.8](1.8).
+For an overview of these changes, see [1.8](ats-1.8).